RAID may refer to any of the following:

 Implemented as striped RAID 0 array whose segments are RAID 3 arrays.
 RAID 53 also contains the same fault tolerance and overhead as RAID 3.
 Excellent solution for those considering RAID 3 since it provides additional write performance, but is an expensive solution and requires all drives to have the same synchronization.

-Note: RAID can be set up with multiple partitions instead of multiple drives for some protection if sectors of the drive become bad.
-However, if the drive fails you will lose all of your data.
+RAID can be set up with multiple partitions instead of multiple drives for some protection if sectors of the drive become bad.
+However, if the drive fails you will lose all your data.
 For any RAID setup, it's best to use at least two drives to eliminate a single point of failure and total data loss.

 What is RAID 0/1?